Matcha Tea: 8 Health Benefits & 4 Possible Side Effects

 Prevent Heart Disease

-A myth surrounding matcha tea is that it can prevent heart disease.
+A popular idea circulating about matcha tea is that it can prevent heart disease.
 This claim has not been confirmed, but it is possible.
 In a Japanese study that began in 1994, more than 40,000 people were followed for more than eleven years.

 The study documented the effects of green and matcha tea on the participants' health.
 Each participant drank five cups of green tea per day.
 The researchers found that green tea consumption was associated with a lower mortality rate from cardiovascular disease.